Love Pottery Barn style but not the cost? You can make these no-sew PB-inspired Valentine tea towels for less than $1.00 each!

 - Embroidery Needle

 - Sewing Scissors

-1. Wash and dry towels and fabric, do not use fabric softener.
-This allows the iron-on adhesive to adhere well.
+- Wash and dry towels and fabric, do not use fabric softener.
+This allows the iron-on adhesive to adhere to the fabric.

 *Tip: To extend the life of the adhesive, I recommend washing on the delicate cycle and hanging to dry.